 - 2 cartons (15 ounces each) whole-milk ricotta cheese

 - In a large bowl, combine the ricotta cheese, eggs, chocolate chips, sugar, orange zest and, if desired, orange liqueur.

-- Roll out half of the pastry to fit a 9-in. pie plate; transfer pastry to pie plate.
+- Roll out half of the dough to fit a 9-in. pie plate; transfer crust to pie plate.
 Fill with ricotta mixture.

-- Roll out remaining pastry into an 11-in. circle; cut into 1-in.-wide strips.
-Lay half of the strips across the pie, about 1-in. apart.
+- Roll out remaining dough into an 11-in. circle; cut into 1-in.-wide strips.
+Lay half of the strips across the pie, about 1 in. apart.
 Fold back every other strip halfway.
 Lay another strip across center of pie at a right angle.
 Unfold strips over center strip.
 Fold back the alternate strips; place a second strip across the pie.
 Continue to add strips until pie is covered with lattice.
 Trim, seal and flute edges.

 Nutrition Facts1 slice: 525 calories, 31g fat (16g saturated fat), 106mg cholesterol, 346mg sodium, 49g carbohydrate (23g sugars, 0 fiber), 17g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Can someone please tell me how early in advance I can make this pie.
 I want to serve it on Easter but don't have time to make it the day before.
 Thank you!